 - Posting links to your affiliates from your social media pages.

-Email marketing is used by businesses as a way of communicating with their audiences.
-Email is often used to promote content, discounts and events, as well as direct individuals to the website of the company.
+Businesses use email marketing as a way of communicating with their audiences.
+Email is often used to promote content, discounts and events, and direct individuals to the company’s website.
 In an email marketing campaign, the types of emails that you might send include:

 - Blog subscription newsletters.